Summer 2019: May 1, 2019

-CUNY SPH recognizes that some students may wish to be admitted to the School of Public Health for the purpose of taking courses not necessarily leading to an advanced degree.
-Admission to the School of Public Health may be granted, subject to the following provisions.
+CUNY SPH recognizes that some students may wish to be admitted to the school for the purpose of taking courses not necessarily leading to an advanced degree.
+Admission to CUNY SPH may be granted, subject to the provisions listed on this page.

 Non-degree students can apply for and are allowed to take ONLY the following courses:

 |BIOS 610: Fundamentals of Biostatistics|

 CHSS 610: Fundamentals of Social & Behavioral Health

 EOHS 610: Fundamentals of Environmental Health

 |EOHS 620: Introduction to Occupational Safety and Health|

 |EOHS 622: Environment and Occupational Toxicology (requires EOHS 610: Fundamentals of Environmental Health as a pre-requisite)|

 |CHSS 695: Topics in Community Health Education|